dport96/quickPoll/EMAIL_AUTH_SETUP.md

-# Email Authentication Setup Guide for MyVote
+# Email Authentication Setup Guide for QuickPoll

-This guide explains how to use email-based authentication for the MyVote application to ensure one vote per person using simple email verification.
+This guide explains how to use email-based authentication for the QuickPoll application to ensure one vote per person using simple email verification.

 ## 🎯 Email Authentication vs Google Authentication